 We keep an eye out for interesting stories about copyright and trademark stumbling blocks.
-This summer brought several interesting cases in the courts highlighting the topic of trademark “distinctiveness.”
+Below are several interesting cases that made the court circuit highlighting the topic of trademark “distinctiveness.”

 Adidas, the sportswear brand, attempted to attain trademark status for its use of three stripes (the company’s footwear have sported three stripes since the 1940s).
 But an EU court held in July 2019 that the company failed to prove the mark’s distinctiveness and that Adidas does not have exclusive rights to three stripes “applied on the product in any direction.”

 Adidas submitted a trademark application that showed only three parallel stripes, not the stripes as used on their products or with their brand name.
 The European Union Intellectual Property Office (EUIPO) ruled that the mark as submitted was “devoid of any distinctive character.”

 Many trademark applications are rejected because they attempt to claim symbols or phrases that are too generic—Heineken has struggled with its use of a red star (see also star claimants Macy’s and shoe brand Converse).
 In general, brands can trademark relatively generic symbols as long as they are used with the brand’s name/logotype but often cannot claim the symbol alone.